-A minimum of 230 μL of plasma/serum is needed for measurement of serum LH on the cobas e 411.
-A sample volume of 460 μL is preferred in order to allow for single sample repeat analyses and entire run repeat analysis in case of QC failure.
+A minimum of 230 $\mu$ L of plasma/serum is needed for measurement of serum LH on the cobas e 411.
+A sample volume of 460 $\mu$ L is preferred in order to allow for single sample repeat analyses and entire run repeat analysis in case of QC failure.
 Serum collected using standard sampling tubes or tubes containing separating gel, or Li-, Na-, NH4+ heparin, K3-EDTA and sodium fluoride/potassium oxalate plasma are considered acceptable by the test manufacturer.
 When sodium citrate is used, the results must be corrected by +10%.
 Samples containing precipitates should be centrifuged prior to testing.
 Because of possible evaporation effects, all samples, calibrators, and QCs on the analyzer should be measured within 2 hours.
 Do not use heat-inactivated samples.
 Do not use samples and controls stabilized with azide.
-Ensure the samples, calibrators and controls are at 15-25°C prior to measurement.
+Ensure the samples, calibrators and controls are at 20-25°C prior to measurement.

-It is recommended that specimens are transported in 2.0-mL cryogenic vials with external screwcaps.
-Collected specimens can be shipped at refrigerated temperatures (2-8 °C) or frozen on dry ice.
-Specimens can be stored at refrigerated temperatures (2-8 °C) for up to 3 days prior to analysis.
-For long-term storage, samples must be stored at ultra-low temperatures (-40 to -80 °C).
+Specimens should be transported in 2.0-mL cryogenic vials with external screw-caps.
 These cryovials should be labeled in accordance with CDC and DLS policies and regulations.
 Other specimen handling conditions are outlined in the Policies and Procedures Manual of the Division of Laboratory Sciences (DLS).
 Barcodes are scanned upon receipt of the samples, during the process of sample preparation, and during sample transfer in order to ensure that individual samples can be tracked throughout the process.
-The instructions for creating barcode labels are in work instruction PBLW00LT01_Procedure for barcode labeling.
+The instructions for creating barcode labels are in work instruction PBLW00LT01\Procedure for barcode labeling.
 Additional specimen handling instructions are outlined in the DLS Policies and Procedures Manual.

-Based on the experiments performed in Appendix A (Method Performance Documentation), it is recommended that specimens collected in the field be frozen and then shipped on dry ice by overnight mail.
-Samples received cooled at 2 to 8°C after overnight shipment are also acceptable.
+Based on the experiments performed in Appendix A (Method Performance Documentation), specimens collected in the field are frozen and then shipped on dry ice by overnight mail.
+Samples received cooled at 4 °C $\pm$ 1 °C after overnight shipment are also acceptable.